BoraComert/Bora-DSA210-Project/README.md

 3. Monthly foreign visitor numbers will be compared to see if a pattern exists.

-4. Nationalities of the the foreign visitor will be compared if a pattern exists.
+4. Nationalities of the the foreign visitors will be compared if a pattern exists.

-5. Climate of the Countries with the most tourists come from will be analyzed and put into cold or hot weather categories.
+5. Climate of the Countries with the most tourists come from will be analyzed and seperated into cold or hot weather categories.

 **Economic Conditions Analysis**